 270 Days Until Havoc and The Uncertain End (part 1)

-From the windows of his room, the city of Valaria was glowing and alive in all colors.
-Gardens and parks began to glow green with the light of the sun as the sky began to become day.
+From the windows of his room, the city of Valaria was glowing and alive in all neon shades.
+Gardens and parks began to bloom in a bright green with the light of the sun as the sky began to become day.
 He’d staid up the entire night?
 Again?
 When was the next time that he had to go and practice?
 The optional ones weren’t much of a difficulty, but the mandatory ones were.
 The mandatory ones were where he was scored.
 Good marks on his participation score were necessary for becoming a Superior.
 One slip up would cost him everything.

 Calculating it in his mind, Zeydar determined the next one wouldn’t be for at least three more days.